ShianLin/shianlin.github.io/_pages/cv.md

 Academic Experience
 ======
 * Patent.
 "A virtual dimension estimation method for hyperspectral images based on ridge ratio shrinkage".
 Patent number: ZL 2018 1 1595570.4.
 It estimates the actual dimensions of the hyperspectral images.
 * Research Projects.
-I put what can be public on [CSDN](https://blog.csdn.net/weixin_43759518?spm=1011.2124.3001.5343&type=blog).
+I put what can be public on [CSDN](https://blog.csdn.net/weixin_43759518?spm=1011.2124.3001.5343&type=blog) and am updating it.
 This [repository](https://github.com/ShianLin/csdn_blog) can be a backup.
 The notes only currently available for applying.
   * Machine Learning (ML).
 Including classification and clustering, dimensionality reduction, ensemble, etc.
   * Random-Projection (RP).
 It's for dimensionality reduction.
 Here are examples: [blog1, ](https://blog.csdn.net/weixin_43759518/article/details/113813986?spm=1001.2014.3001.5502)[blog2(It proves that I am the blogger.), ](https://blog.csdn.net/weixin_43759518/article/details/113774085)[blog3, ](https://blog.csdn.net/weixin_43759518/article/details/116022476?spm=1001.2014.3001.5502)[blog4.](https://blog.csdn.net/weixin_43759518/article/details/113455174)
   * Nonnegative Matrix Factorization (NMF).
 The method and its variants are frequently used in hyperspectral images.